 Under the income approach, each project was analyzed to determine the utilization of core technology; the complexity, cost and time to complete development; any alternative future use or current technological feasibility; and the stage of completion.
 Future cash flows were estimated, taking into account the expected life cycles of the product and the underlying technology, relevant market sizes and industry trends.
 The estimated net cash flows from these products were based on management's estimates of related revenues, cost of goods sold, research and development costs, selling, general and administrative costs, and income taxes.
+Material cash flows from each of the projects valued under the income approach was assumed to commence in the year following project completion.
 Discount rates and probability factors were utilized based on the nature of the technology of the products, the stage of completion of the projects, the complexity of the development effort and the risks associated with reaching technological feasibility of the projects.

-The following table summarizes the value of the Principia in-process research and development projects acquired, including the allocations of excess purchase price, and significant assumptions used for valuation at the time of the acquisition (dollars in millions):
+The following tables summarize the value of the Principia in-process research and development projects acquired, including the allocations of excess purchase price, and significant assumptions used for valuation under the income approach at the time of the acquisitions (dollars in millions):

-Project In-process &D recorded Discount Rate Probability Factor Range Applied Estimated Completion Date Re Cos stimated emaining sts through ompletion
+Project In-process &D recorded Discount Rate Estimated Completion Date Re Cos stimated emaining ts through empletion

-STA-4783 \$ 1.5 40% 10-81% 2007 \$ 61.6
+STA-4783 \$ 1.5 40% 2007 \$ 61.6

-STA-5326 3.7 30% 10-81% 2008 41.5
+STA-5326 3.7 30% 2008 41.5

-STA-5312 8.7 40% 10-81% 2008 62.3
+STA-5312 8.7 40% 2008 62.3